srmarzec/albopictus_remapping/misc/Angelanotes.md

 Figure 4.
 MA plot: an application of a Bland–Altman plot for visual representation of genomic data.
 The plot visualizes the differences between measurements taken in two samples, by transforming the data onto M (log ratio) and A (mean average) scales, then plotting these values.
 In this case, we are plotting the log fold change against the mean of normalized counts.

 ![MA LFC](https://user-images.githubusercontent.com/78465068/111242578-d0a5ff00-85d5-11eb-98a2-ff38fa749034.png)
 Figure 4.
 MA plot after cleaning up the data: excluded data points with low mean counts and a large log fold change.
+This is because if there are very few counts for a gene, then the gene is more likely to be variable and have a large log fold change.

 ![plot of variation of data](https://user-images.githubusercontent.com/78465068/111241130-e534c800-85d2-11eb-96fc-b7e0fcb5e9d2.png)
 Figure 5.
 Plot of the variation or dispersion in the data